d-murphy/nysdrillteamsFE/README.md

 #### Pages:
+* get list of tournament names from tournaments for tournament form
+* add tournament names to search menu?
 * tournaments with data issues: 2505, 2571, 2446, 2452, 2483
 * reduce to host team photos?
 * react-popper?